Recoskie/JDasm/docs/Basics.md

 <br />

 Today such things do not matter anymore.
-Plus, it takes more CPU power to read such bytes and divided them up.
+Plus, it takes more CPU power to read such bytes and divided them up in sections.
 Everything in today's binary formats is in bytes, words, dwords, and qwords.

 <br />